awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-ec2fleet-fleetlaunchtemplateoverridesrequest.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Priority`  <a name="cfn-ec2-ec2fleet-fleetlaunchtemplateoverridesrequest-priority"></a>
 The priority for the launch template override\.
-If **AllocationStrategy** is set to `prioritized`, EC2 Fleet uses priority to determine which launch template override to use first in fulfilling On\-Demand capacity\.
 The highest priority is launched first\.
+If the On\-Demand `AllocationStrategy` is set to `prioritized`, EC2 Fleet uses priority to determine which launch template override to use first in fulfilling On\-Demand capacity\.
+If the Spot `AllocationStrategy` is set to `capacity-optimized-prioritized`, EC2 Fleet uses priority on a best\-effort basis to determine which launch template override to use first in fulfilling Spot capacity, but optimizes for capacity first\.
 Valid values are whole numbers starting at `0`\.
 The lower the number, the higher the priority\.
 If no number is set, the launch template override has the lowest priority\.
+You can set the same priority for different launch template overrides\.
 *Required*: No
 *Type*: Double
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)